monarc-project/stats-service/docs/architecture.rst

 Examples
 --------

-These following diagrams presents the idea behind the decentralized nature of the Stats Service API.
+The following diagrams presents the idea behind the decentralized nature of Stats Service.

 Scenario 1